ory/elements/README.md

 **Example Apps**

 To contribute an example application, please add it to the `examples/` folder.
-To ensure the example works correctly within the Lerna build system, add the `elements` package to the example `package.json` with an asterisk `*` as the version.
+To ensure the example works correctly within the workspace build system, add the `elements` package to the example `package.json` with an asterisk `*` as the version.